matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

-# MSC0000: Membership based mutes WORKING TITLE
+# MSC3909: Membership based mutes

 ## Introduction

-As covered in in MSC_POLICY_MUTE currently in matrix mutes are done via powerlevel manipulation.
+As covered in in MSC3907 currently in matrix mutes are done via powerlevel manipulation.
 This MSC has the simple purpose of defining a path forward that alleviates this problem.
 Yes it does require a room version bump but this MSC will explain why this is an acceptable compromise.